-Applicants may be accepted with advanced standing to Pacific McGeorge School of Law after having completed one or more years at another ABA accredited law school and may only apply for admission to begin their law study at Pacific McGeorge commencing in the fall or spring term.
+Applicants may be accepted with advanced standing to McGeorge School of Law after having completed one or more years at another ABA accredited law school and may only apply for admission to begin their law study at McGeorge commencing in the fall or spring term.

-Pacific McGeorge's policy allows applicants to transfer up to 32 credits in courses with satisfactory grades of C or better.
-Each applicant's prior law transcript will be evaluated and compared to Pacific McGeorge coursework.
-Any courses which are not commensurate to Pacific McGeorge courses will be required to be retaken upon enrollment.
+McGeorge's policy allows applicants to transfer up to 32 credits in courses with satisfactory grades of C or better.
+Each applicant's prior law transcript will be evaluated and compared to McGeorge coursework.
+Any courses which are not commensurate to McGeorge courses will be required to be retaken upon enrollment.

 Transfer applicants must furnish the following to the Admissions Office: